 If you would like to quickly switch and view answers to a different private manager assessment question, you can do so using the dropdown shown below.

-Click on the green/red/blue answer bars to automatically filter by that answer in the 'Individuals' list.
+Click on the green/red/blue/grey answer bars to automatically filter by that answer in the 'Individuals' list.

 The 'Compare groups' tab helps you break down private manager assessment answers written about users in a certain group(s), how groups compare to other groups, and how groups compare to all participants.
 Ultimately, the 'Compare groups' tab allows you to dig in to which groups are falling behind or leading the pack in regards to each private manager assessment question.